raycast/extensions/extensions/dashlane-vault/README.md

 dcli configure save-master-password false
 ```

+### Biometrics

+The Dashlane CLI supports an [option](https://dashlane.github.io/dashlane-cli/personal/authentication#unlock-with-biometrics) `user-presence` to use biometrics to access your vault.
+If set to `biometric`, every time someone wants to access your vault, you will be ask to unlock your vault with your biometrics.
+If you are using this, you must enable the checkbox in the preferenecs of this extension.
+Otherwise the extension is not working as expected.

 ## Troubleshooting

 To troubleshoot issues with syncing your vault or if passwords and notes are not appearing, please follow these steps: